Summer in Ireland

 Travel Tips

-• Have questions?
-We’ve done this dance before and we're happy to walk you through options.
+Have questions?
+We’ve done this dance before and we're happy to chat.

 Group Pickup

-We’ll meet in central Manchester on arrival day and head into the countryside together in a luxury private mini coach.
+We’ll meet in central Cork on arrival day and head into the countryside together in a luxury private mini coach.

 Exact time and location will be shared later but expect to meet near lunchtime.